Matrix (mathematics): Matrices with entries in a category

+In general, the bicategory of matrices need not be a strict 2-category.
+For example, the composition of 1-morphisms may not be associative in the usual strict sense, but only up to coherent isomorphism.

 Applications

 There are numerous applications of matrices, both in mathematics and other sciences.
 Some of them merely take advantage of the compact representation of a set of numbers in a matrix.
-For example, in game theory and economics, the payoff matrix encodes the payoff for two players, depending on which out of a given (finite) set of alternatives the players choose.
-Text mining and automated thesaurus compilation makes use of document-term matrices such as tf-idf to track frequencies of certain words in several documents.
+For example, Text mining and automated thesaurus compilation makes use of document-term matrices such as tf-idf to track frequencies of certain words in several documents.